yai3kor/Lang2SegTrack/README.md

   ```bash
   python scripts/lang2segtrack.py
   ```
-- **`track`**: Track objects in video files or real-time video streams by using first-frame prompts, text-prompts, mouse click or manual boxes drawing.
+- **`track`**: Track objects in video files or real-time video streams by using first-frame prompts, text-prompts, mouse click(Ctrl + left) or manual boxes drawing.
+If you need a higher frame rate and don't need the text prompt feature, set it`gdino_16=True`

 - **`predict_img`**: Predict objects in images by using text-prompts.

-- **`track_realtime_fast`**: Track objects in real-time video streams faster.
-Only supports first-frame prompts.
 ---

 ## 🙏 Acknowledgments